Frequently Asked Questions

-A: There are many options, including secondary teaching, translation, international business, international law, NGOs (non-governmental organizations such as Oxfam), federal employment (the State Department, Homeland Security, etc.), and the travel industry.
+A: There are many options, including international business, international law, NGOs (non-governmental organizations such as Oxfam), federal employment (the State Department, Homeland Security, etc.), translation, teaching and the travel industry.

-A: We offer a major in French and a major in French and Secondary Education.
+A: We offer a major in French and Francophone studies.